LendiDev/LendiDev/README.md

 - 🏠 My home is my lab, where I explore and try new things in web development.

-- 👥 I enjoy spending quality time with friends, sharing stories, and make memories.
+- 👥 I enjoy spending quality time with friends, sharing stories, and making memories.